hyunkyu-Park/66DaysOfData.R2/README.md

 ㆍ Studied Deep learning for all season 1 lecture 10, 11
 ㆍ Studied why logistic regression arose
 ㆍ Define hypothesis function of Logistic Regression

+__Day 53__

+ㆍ Watched the 'Deep learning for all season 2 lecture' about Logistic regression to compare with season 1 lecture's codes.
+As far as I see, season 1 lectures are bit more natural and catchy, on the other hand, season 2 lectures feels more like releasing one's knowledge than a lecture.
+Of course, it is good that the style of the two lectures are different.